Suggested Cruising Gear

 One of the basic navigation items on board.
 Should read in all units of measure (feet, meters, fathoms) due to variations in charts, and should be capable of 600-1000 foot depths.

-This falls into the Duh!
-Category; you obviously need to know the water depth for prevention of unintentional grounding and safe navigation (those of you who are into Intentional Grounding, please see the Masochism section which follows…).
+This falls into the highly necessary category; you obviously need to know the water depth for prevention of unintentional grounding and safe navigation.
 Many depth sounders today will be integrated into the GPS/Chartplotter/Radar installation on the boat, but there is still a market for a small 0-600' sounder that continuously reads out depth.

 Speed and distance traveled is key navigation information.
 Knotlogs are commonly integrated with depth sounders in Tridata displays (speed, distance, depth).